MoldyMacaroniX/dashword.net/_src/posts/how-to-downgrade-geometry-dash-and-restore-your-mods.md

 affiliateLinks: false
 hideAds: false
 ---
 With the release of Geometry Dash 2.207, all mods have stopped working.
-Fortunately, you can downgrade to Geometry Dash 2.206 to restore your mods.
+Fortunately, you can downgrade to Geometry Dash 2.206 to restore your mods if you are on Windows.

 Before doing anything, [backup your save data](/posts/backup-gd-data-steam/)!
 This way you can restore it if anything goes wrong.